MountainWarehouse/EasyMWS/README.md

 Detailed logs describing the state of either lifecycle can be accessed.

-## Downloading reports from Amazon MWS
+## Downloading reports from Amazon MWS using EasyMWS

-EasyMws provides factories that can be used to generate requests for downloading reports from Amazon MWS.
+EasyMWS provides factories that can be used to generate requests for downloading reports from Amazon MWS.
 One has to specify the report type, any required/optional arguments needed by Amazon to process the report and a set of amazon seller account credentials.
 (Adding support for more reports is still ongoing).

-A user can create requests to download reports from amazon and can add these requests to an internal EasyMws queue.
+A user can create requests to download reports from amazon and can add these requests to an internal EasyMWS queue.

 When queuing a request the user also needs to provide a static method reference.
 This method will be invoked once the request has been completed, in order to provide access to the report content.